Reasons for surface corrosion, faulty coating and cracks.

 Elcometer has two continuous DC detectors: the Elcometer 236, where the high voltage supply is generated within the instrument and sent to the probe handle via a high voltage cable; and the Elcometer 266, where the high voltage supply is generated within the handle, and connected to the instrument via a low voltage cable, resulting in a safer way to test for flaws.

-where the energy is contained in very short pulses, typically at a speed of 30 pulses per second (30Hz).
-The break-in energy stops the probe from building up a charge on the surface, allowing you to safely test for flaws on damp, dirty, or slightly conductive coatings.
-Using state-of-the-art electronics, the Elcometer 280 Pulsed DC Holiday Detector can test coatings up to 25mm (1”).
+This stops the probe from building up a charge on the surface, allowing you to safely test for flaws on damp, dirty, or barely conductive coatings.

-3. The UV Pinhole technique (Elcometer 260)
+Testing method 3.
+The UV Pinhole technique (Elcometer 260)